FaresAyadi055/Loktav-Volterra-equation-invasive-specie-effect-on-a-food-chain/README.md

 # Loktav-Volterra-equation-invasive-specie-effect-on-a-food-chain
-using the Loktav-Volterra equation to simulate the disruptive effect invasive species have on native population
+This notebook uses the Loktav-Volterra numerical method to simulate the disruptive effect invasive species have on native population.
+For this school project content from [this repository](https://github.com/smkalami/lotka-volterra-in-python.git)